advance100/doc_webpack/motivation.md

 There are two extremes on how to transfer modules:

-* 1 request per module (i. e. require.js)
+* 1 request per module
-* all modules in one request (i. e. browserify and require.js when compiled)
+* all modules in one request

 Both are used in the wild, but both are suboptimal: